The rest of the story: Aloe vera

-Many people know well the Aloe vera plant and how to use it for medicine, cosmetic, food and drink.
+Many people know the Aloe vera plant well and how to use it for medicine, cosmetics, food and drink.
 But have you ever seen the Aloe vera flower?
-According to APG IV system (2016), Aloe vera together with about 500 Aloe species belong to the order of Asparagales.
+According to the APG IV system (2016), Aloe vera together with about 500 Aloe species belong to the order of Asparagales.
 Asparagales is the largest order of monocots with 14 families and about 36,000 species.
 The members of this order, for example Asparagus officinalis (asparagus) and Agave americana (century plant or American aloe), are well known as a delicacy and decorative plants.
 In the past plant taxonomists put the Aloe in the order of Liliales, the same member as Tulipa (tulip) and Lilium (lily), beautiful flowering plants.

 APG IV (2016) is the fourth version of a modern, mostly molecular-based system of plant taxonomy for flowering plants (angiosperms) being developed by Angiosperm Phylogeny Group (APG).
 The conventional plant taxonomy uses the floral formula and diagram as the main parameter to classify the plants.

 The morphology of the Aloe vera flower bud is similar to the Asparagus’s flower bud and its flower is similar to the Agave’s flower.
 Some members of the order Asparagales such as Agave americana are long-lived plants with rare natural phenomena because the plant has a single, massive, and fatal reproductive episode (semelparity).
 Semelparous plants reproduce flowers only once in their lives and then die.
 Semelparity also occurs for example in all grain crops and bamboo plants.
 In animals semelparity can be found, for example in many insects and salmon.